BrightspaceUI/actions/incremental-release/README.md

 ### Skipping Releases

 When a default increment is specified, sometimes you want to bypass it and skip a release.
-To do this, include `[skip release]` in the commit message.
+To do this, include `[skip version]` in the commit message.

 ## Publishing a Free-Range App Using `frau-publisher`